MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-agent-experience.md

 |  4 |  Transfer  |    |
 |  5 |  End call  |    |

-## Mark a phone number as spam
+## Report a phone number as spam

-As an agent, if you receive a phone call that you want to flag as spam, you can do so by selecting the
+When you receive a phone call that you want to report as spam, you can use the call controls on your conversation panel to notify your administrator.

+**To report a phone number as spam**

+1.

+2.

+3.

 You can add notes that'll help your administrator review and block numbers​.
 After you mark a number as spam, it goes into the pending review tab on the Blocked numbers (preview) page.